 Rotor Input power = Stator Input power – Power losses

 Harmonic distortion causes increased losses in motors in the same way as in transformers.
 However, additional losses arise due to the production of harmonic-generated fields.
-Each harmonic has a sequence positive (+), negative (-), and zero (0) sequence that indicates the direction of rotation that would result if it were to be applied to an induction motor with respect to the fundamental.
+Each harmonic has a sequence of positive (+), negative (-), and zero (0) sequences that indicate the direction of rotation that would result if it were to be applied to an induction motor with respect to the fundamental.

-Zero sequence harmonics (3, 6, 9, 12), the third, and multiples of the third (Triplen) produce a stationary field, but since the harmonic field frequencies are higher, the magnetic losses are greatly increased, and the harmonic energy is dissipated as heat.
+Zero sequence harmonics (3, 6, 9, 12), the third, and multiples of the third (Triplen) produce a stationary field.
+Still, since the harmonic field frequencies are higher, the magnetic losses are significantly increased, and the harmonic energy is dissipated as heat.

 Negative sequence harmonics result in a counter-rotating field with respect to fundamentals, which results in reduced torque.
 Positive sequence components produce a forward rotating field that adds to the torque.
 The positive and negative sequence torque components result in vibration and reduce the service life of the motor.